Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

 ## Getting started

 Before you can start contributing to Beat Link Trigger, you'll need to set up your environment.
-Fork and clone the repo and install [Clojure][clojure] (for compiling and running the code) and [Leiningen](https://leiningen.org) (to manage the project dependencies and builds).
-Both of these rely on having a working Java runtime; if the mechanism you used to install them did not automatically include one, I recommend installing a current long-term-support version of the [OpenJDK](http://openjdk.java.net) which as of this writing is OpenJDK 21.
+Fork and clone the repo and install [Clojure][clojure] (for compiling and running the code) and [Leiningen][leiningen] (to manage the project dependencies and builds).
+Both of these rely on having a working Java runtime; if the mechanism you used to install them did not automatically include one, I recommend installing a current long-term-support version of the [OpenJDK][openjdk] which as of this writing is OpenJDK 21.
 Most Beat Link Trigger development uses [Amazon Corretto 21][corretto].

 > Starting with version 0.5.3, you also need to have